-Role Responsibility for Risk Management Dorset LEP Board Oversee effective delivery of the Dorset LEP's objectives and management of risk Dorset LEP Finance, Audit and Provide independent assurance of the risk Corporate Risk Committee management framework Dorset LEP Overview & Scrutiny , , , Committee LEP, explore, and interrogate rationale for decisions and make recommendations for improvements of future decision making.
-Dorset LEP Executive Director Review progress towards delivery of the business plan Dorset LEP Programme Leads Advise on specific delivery risks Dorset LEP Senior Executive Accountability for delivery of the business plan and Team management of the risks affecting its delivery.
+Role Responsibility for Risk Management Dorset LEP Board Oversee effective delivery of the Dorset LEP's objectives and management of risk Dorset LEP Finance, Audit and Provide independent assurance of the risk Corporate Risk Committee management framework Dorset LEP Overview & Scrutiny Committee Increase transparency of decisions made by Dorset LEP, explore, and interrogate rationale for decisions and make recommendations for improvements of future decision making.
+Dorset LEP Executive Director Review progress towards delivery of the business plan Dorset LEP Programme Leads Advise on specific delivery risks Dorset LEP Senior Executive Team Accountability for delivery of the business plan and management of the risks affecting its delivery.
 Ownership of Corporate Risk Register and departmental risk registers Programme Leads Ensure the risk management process is promoted, managed, and implemented effectively in the organization.
-Manage departmental risks Programme and Own programme and project risk registers, Project Boards escalating risks to the Dorset LEP Programme Leads/ Executive Director as appropriate Employees Identify and manage risk effectively in their jobs, liaising with their managers to identify new or changing risks Internal Audit Review the risk management process and provide assurance to officers and members on the effectiveness of controls
+Manage departmental risks Programme and Project Boards Own programme and project risk registers, escalating risks to the Dorset LEP Programme Leads/ Executive Director as appropriate Employees Identify and manage risk effectively in their jobs, liaising with their managers to identify new or changing risks Internal Audit Review the risk management process and provide assurance to officers and members on the effectiveness of controls